tus/tus-resumable-upload-protocol/protocol.md

 header.
 If the [Stream](#stream) extension is used to upload a file of unknown size the header `Upload-Length: streaming` MUST be included.

-The Client MAY supply the `Metadata` header to add additional metadata to the upload creation request.
+The Client MAY supply the `Upload-Metadata` header to add additional metadata to the upload creation request.
 The Server MAY decide to ignore or use this information to further process the request or to reject it.